Great Artesian Basin: Water source

 Prior to the arrival of Europeans, waters of the Great Artesian Basin (GAB) discharged through mound springs, many in arid South Australia, such as Witjira-Dalhousie Springs.
 These springs sustained a variety of endemic invertebrates, such as molluscs, and supported extensive Aboriginal communities and trade routes.
 After the arrival of Europeans, the springs facilitated exploration, and allowed the provision of faster communications between south-eastern Australia and Europe, via the Australian Overland Telegraph Line.
-The Great Artesian Basin became an important water supply for cattle stations, irrigation, and livestock and domestic purposes, and is a vital life line for rural Australia.
+The Great Artesian Basin became an important water supply for cattle stations, irrigation, and livestock and domestic purposes, and is a vital lifeline for rural Australia.
 To tap it, boreholes are drilled down to a suitable rock layer, and the pressure of the water often forces it up without the need for pumps.

 The discovery and use of the water in the Great Artesian Basin allowed the settlement of thousands of square kilometres of country away from rivers in inland New South Wales, Queensland, and South Australia, that would otherwise have been unavailable for pastoral activities.
 European discovery of the basin dates from 1878 when a shallow bore near Bourke produced flowing water.
 There were similar discoveries in 1886 at Back Creek east of Barcaldine, and in 1887 near Cunnamulla.

 In essence, water extraction from the GAB is a mining operation, with recharge much less than current extraction rates.
 In 1915, there were 1,500 bores providing 2000 Ml of water per day, but today the total output has dropped to 1500 Ml per day.
 This included just under 2,000 freely-flowing bores and more than 9,000 that required mechanical power to bring water to the surface.
 Many bores are unregulated or abandoned, resulting in considerable water wastage.
 These problems have existed for many decades, and in January 2007 the Australian Commonwealth Government announced additional funding in an attempt to bring them under control.
 However, many of the mound springs referred to above have dried up due to a drop in water pressure, probably resulting in extinction of several invertebrate species.

 The Olympic Dam mine in South Australia is permitted to extract up to 42 Ml of water daily from the Great Artesian Basin under the Roxby Downs (Indenture Ratification) Act 1982.
 The underground copper and uranium mine commenced operations in 1988 and is expected to continue operating until approximately 2060.

 In addition, the Basin provides water, via a 1.2 km bore, for a geothermal power station at Birdsville.
 Water emerges from the bore at 98 C and provides 25% of the town's electricity needs.
 After being cooled, the water is also the source of the town's drinking water.